toa-io/toa/extensions/configuration/readme.md

 ### Configuration Value

-Merge result of Configuration Schema's defaults and Configuration Object.
+The merge result of Configuration Schema's defaults and Configuration Object.

 ### Context Configuration